VATSIM-UK/uk-controller-pack/Contributing.md

 ## Contributor license agreement

-By submitting code as an individual you agree that VATSIM UK can use your ammendments, fixes, patches, changes, modifications, submissions and creations in the production of the UK Sector File and that the ownership of your submissions transfers to VATSIM UK in their entirety.
+By submitting code as an individual you agree that VATSIM UK can use your ammendments, fixes, patches, changes, modifications, submissions and creations in the production of the UK Controller Pack and that the ownership of your submissions transfers to VATSIM UK in their entirety.
 Helping others

 Please help other users wherever you can (everybody starts somewhere).
 If you require assistance (or wish to provide additional assistance) you can find our contributors in the VATSIM UK Discord.

 To access Discord, you can visit https://www.vatsim.uk/discord and follow the registration instructions.
-Once you've logged in, find the channel "#sector_file".
+Once you've logged in, find the channel "#sector_file_development".
 I want to contribute!

 If you wish to contribute to the UK Controller Pack, there's many ways in which you can help out.